 Arts Education for America’s Students

-We encourage our members and others to read this document and its companion diagram that places students at the center of arts education.
-Further, we urge everyone to use Arts Education for America’s students, A Shared Endeavor as an action tool to help prompt dialogue and engagement with your community arts education leaders in a Q&A conversation about how students in your community access arts education, beginning with these questions:
+A Shared Endeavor should be used as an action tool to help prompt dialogue and engagement with your community arts education leaders in a Q&A conversation about how students in your community access arts education, beginning with these questions:

 - How do your students have access to arts education in your community’s schools?